 - Collective problem solving that puts your issue on the agenda

-- Multifunctional insights generated by the wealth of perspectives gathered from over 100 councils (covering more than 50 functions) that work together across geographies
+- Multifunctional insights generated by the wealth of perspectives gathered from 125+ Councils (covering more than 50 functions) that work together across geographies

 - Virtual communities that extend learning opportunities through a variety of online forums and other resources